 Ideal for anyone up to 16.5kg and perfect for walking or light running.
 If you’re a serious gym head, you might want to look for a more robust / larger model though.

-And at just under £125, this is the cheapest treadmill we were able to find.
+And at just under £210 (at the time of writing this!) this is the cheapest treadmill that doesn’t suck that we were able to find.
 Well, motorized ones in any case!
 Comes with a 12-month manufacturers guarantee too.
-Handy.

 - Folds away to save space

 - Small wheels make it easy to move around